Battle of Gujrat: Aftermath

 The next day, a division under Major General Sir Walter Gilbert took up the pursuit.
-The remnants of Sher Singh's forces retreated across the Jhelum River and into progressively rougher country with Muslim villagers for eleven days, but Sher Singh was finally forced to agree to British terms for surrender.
+Many Sikh stragglers abandoned their army.
+Those who made their way to their homes over the Chenab were allowed to do so after they surrendered their arms.
+The remnants of Sher Singh's forces retreated across the Jhelum River and into progressively rougher country with Muslim villages for eleven days, but Sher Singh was finally forced to agree to British terms for surrender.
 His army, reduced to 20,000 men (mainly irregular cavalry) and 10 guns, handed over its arms at a two-day ceremony on 12 March and disbanded.

 The small Afghan contingent also hastily retreated, destroying the pontoon bridge at Attock behind them.
+The Scinde Irregular Horse followed them, and reoccupied Peshawar.
 Dost Mohammed later concluded a peace with the East India Company, acknowledging their possession of the Peshawar region.

 The Punjab was formally annexed to British territory at Lahore on 2 April.

 At the end of his career, Gough had finally fought a model battle, using his vast superiority in heavy guns to drive Sher Singh's troops from their position without resorting to the bayonet as he usually did, and turning their retreat into a rout with his cavalry and horse artillery.
 He had also been able to operate for the first time without receiving contradictory instructions from Dalhousie.
 Throughout the war, Dalhousie had alternately goaded on and restrained Gough, usually at the most inconvenient moments.

-After the British had withdrawn at Chillianwala, Sikh and other irregulars showed no mercy to abandoned British combatant wounded and the British at Gujrat showed no mercy to surrendered or fleeing enemies.
+After the British had withdrawn at Chillianwala, Sikh and other irregulars showed no mercy to abandoned British combatant wounded and the British at Gujrat showed no mercy to the surrendering or fleeing enemies.